Lovelumine/DangDang_Book_Scraper/README.md

 # DangDang Book Scraper

-This Python-based project is designed to scrape detailed information about books from the DangDang website.
+This Python project aims to crawl detailed information about books from Dangdang.com and export it as a CSV file.

 ## Features